 Some like to use milk, others apples and grapes; I suspect they all work, though the living bugs in your starter will vary.

 BBC's Paul Hollywood makes a starter from green grapes; perhaps you might like to try it.
-He's an engaging character, and his enthusiasm comes through for making sourdough bread.
+He is an engaging character, and his enthusiasm comes through for making sourdough bread.

-Our sourdough bread recipe is a low GI bread, but that's not necessarily true of all sourdough bread.
+Our recipe has a lower glycemic index, but that is not necessarily true of all sourdough bread.
 This is made from 100% wholewheat with added protein in the form of our homemade hummus.
 So you can without guilt enjoy a little butter and gooseberry jam recipe on it.

-Sometimes he bakes it twice a day; yesterday he gave a loaf to a friend who's son is severely asthmatic.
+Sometimes he bakes what he calls the best bread in South Africa twice a day; yesterday he gave a loaf to a friend who's son is severely asthmatic.
 Research shows that 100% whole wheat and fish are greatly beneficial for those who wheeze.